 It really depends on many things such as programming experience and understanding of what OOP (Object-oriented Programming) really is.
 It’s really crucial because ActionScript 3 is an object-oriented programming language.
 And you also need to realize that a Flash game development process does not only imply programming.
 You need to make sure that you can create appropriate graphics.
 Alternatively, you just need to make sure that you have a partner handy who can help when you need it.
 Plus you need to understand the principles of game graphic design.

 As a matter of fact, you can teach yourself some programming from scratch within a rather short time span.
 So, in order to grasp the basics and start creating simple games, a would-be Flash game developer just needs a bunch of months (like 2-3 or even less).
 Meanwhile you may need years to polish your skills.

-What really sucks is that for some reason or other noobs think that you just need programming skills to get started with creating games and game design does not really matter that much, but the problem is that it’s exactly the other way around!
+What really sucks is that for some reason or other noobs think that you just need programming skills to get started with creating lucky you games and game design does not really matter that much, but the problem is that it’s exactly the other way around!
 Sure thing, a Flash game developer should be able to write code, but you can’t create a really amazing game if you don’t know the basics of game design.

 What do you recommend starting from?

 Practice makes perfect.
 So, in case you got no game development experience whatsoever, you need to start from creating your own simple Flash game.
 Just make sure that the game is really simple and you can put it together within 1-2 weeks.
 It can be whatever you want.
 Something really simple.
 In any case, the experience that you gain while creating such a game will be your basis for more advanced and robust skills.